 During the consultation process, HMRC was asked to put warning announcements on the ‘VAT for Builders’ page on Gov.uk, but apparently this can only be used for existing law.
 The new guidance is not easily found on Gov.uk and doesn’t feature on the HMRC “announcements” page.
 It remains to be seen if smaller businesses will be prepared by 1 October 2019.

-Linda is a Senior Manager with Buzzacott in London and has over 30 years’ experience in VAT.
+Linda is an Assistant Director, VAT with Buzzacott in London and has over 30 years’ experience in VAT.
 She joined HM Customs and Excise (now HMRC) after University and moved into private practice in the 1980s.
-She has worked for BDO Stoy Hayward, Grant Thornton and PricewaterhouseCoopers and SOC VAT Consultants where she specialised in advising charities, not for profit organisations and property companies, and as a VAT technical writer.
+She has worked for BDO Stoy Hayward, Grant Thornton and PricewaterhouseCoopers ...